rikosintie/Ubuntu4NetworkEngineers/docs/wireless-tools.md

 [Get more detailed wireless information from a wireless interface](http://www.linux-commands-examples.com/iwlist)

-#### Display Saved Networks
+### Display Saved Networks

-When you connect to a wireless network, the settings, including the username/password, are saved.
+When you connect to a network, the settings, including the username/password, are saved.
 To view them, open a terminal and enter:

 ```bash
 nm-connection-editor